thenerdery/dot-net-standards/Security.md

 This is enabled by default in ASP.Net and cannot be changed

-#### Web apps: If HTTPS is used application-wide, session cookies must use the "secure" flag
+#### Web apps: If HTTPS is used application-wide, session cookies MUST use the "secure" flag

 Set this via web.config